hgb2/PSAS-Capstone/documents/Design.md

              Reports an error if: 1) the pin was not initialized
                                   2) the underlying library has problems

-    Look through the linked list for the pin number.
+    Look through the container for the pin that matches pin_number.
-    If the pin doesn't exist in the linked list, report an error.
+    If the pin doesn't exist in the container, report an error.
     Otherwise, call the embedded GPIO library to retrieve the pin's state.

     RETURN the pin's state